gadossey/content-ops-starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Easy to Use
-        tagline: This is the tagline
+        tagline: User-friendly Design
-        subtitle: This is the item subtitle
+        subtitle: Convenient and Safe
         text: |
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          Our cookstoves are designed with user convenience and safety in mind.
+They are easy to use and maintain, making cooking a hassle-free experience.
         image:
-          url: /images/abstract-feature1.svg
+          url: /images/easy-to-use-cookstove.svg
-          altText: Placeholder image
+          altText: Easy to Use Cookstove
           styles:
             self:
               borderRadius: x-large